 Deadfussion is a contemporary drum & bass producer associated with a darker, cinematic end of the spectrum.
-The project appears in the orbit of current online-first bass music culture, where singles, short-form previews and platform-led circulation often matter as much as traditional release cycles.
+The project sits in the orbit of current online-first bass music culture, where singles, short-form previews and platform-led circulation often matter as much as traditional release cycles.

 That framing places Deadfussion within a strand of modern drum & bass that draws from neurofunk pressure, horror-film ambience and precision sound design.
 It is less about nostalgia than about sculpting impact through detail: ominous intros, forceful low end and a cinematic sense of pacing.